lumeland/blog/posts/lume-2.md

 basename: my-first-post # Create the URL /posts/my-first-post/
 ```

-Same as `url`, if the basename variable is defined automatically if it's
+The basename variable is defined automatically if it's missing.
+So you can use
-missing.
-So you can use it to search pages:
+it to search pages:

 ```js
 pages = search.pages("basename=index");
 ```

-In Lume 1, there is some similar: the `slug` variable in the `page.src`.
+Lume 1 has something similar with the `slug` variable in the `page.src`.
 This
 variable was removed, so if you are using it to generate custom URL, you have to
 modify the `url` function.
 Example: